 A stroke occurs when the blood supply to part of the brain is cut off.
 This starves the brain of oxygen and can have devastating consequences.

 The number of UK deaths from strokes is less than half what is was 30 years ago.
-This decrease is in part due to a reduction in the incidence of strokes over the same period, but also to a greater awareness of symptoms - meaning that help is sought sooner - and availability of better treatments such as clot-busting drugs.
+This due to a reduction in the incidence of strokes, a greater awareness of symptoms - meaning that help is sought sooner, and availability of better emergency treatments.

 Improving stroke recovery is therefore a key goal.

 Improving stroke recovery is a crucial clinical and scientific goal but our healthcare systems struggle to deliver enough rehabilitation in the time-frame required.